ulrikstrid/ligo/gitlab-pages/website/src/pages/acceptable_use_policy.md

 ### 3. Conduct Restrictions
 While using the Service, under no circumstances will You:

-- harass, abuse, threaten, or incite violence towards any individual or group, including Our employees, officers, and agents, contributors, volunteers or other users;
+- harass, abuse, threaten, or incite violence towards any individual or group, including LIGO's employees, officers, agents, contributors, volunteers and other users;

 - use Our servers for any form of excessive automated bulk activity (for example, spamming or cryptocurrency mining), to place undue burden on Our servers through automated means, or to relay any form of unsolicited advertising or solicitation through Our servers;